dentarg/auth0-blog/_posts/2017-08-25-building-an-app-with-Nette-and-adding-authentication.markdown

 ## Setting Up The Controller

-In Nette, the Presenters are the controllers.
-They connect the Models and the views.
-We already have the HomePagePresenter, so let's take advantage of it.
+In Nette, the presenters are the controllers.
+They connect the models and the views.
+We already have the _HomePagePresenter_.
+Let's use it.

 Open up `app/presents/HomepagePresenter.php` and configure it like so: